 Quantitative risk stratification of OLK patients

 We further fine-tuned the SVM model with leave-one-out cross validation strategy and finalized on the key hyperparameters (cost C = 32 and hyperparameter sigma = 0.6456).
-The model was built with data of 70% cases (72 normal and 66 OSCC) and tested with data of the remaining cases.
+The model was built with data of 70% cases (72 normal and 66 OSCC) and tested on data of the remaining cases.
 A sensitivity of 0.939, a specificity of 0.9444, and an area under ROC of 0.968 were reached.
-To calculate OCRI, we applied the model to data of a new sample, and let the model to compute the probability this sample was sampled from an OSCC population given the variables.
+To calculate OCRI, we applied the model to data of a new sample, and let the model compute the probability that this sample was sampled from an OSCC population given the variables.
 OCRI was shown on the scale between 0 and 1 (y-axis).
-Data of 30 normal samples, 27 OSCC samples, and 82 OLK samples were used for calculation of OCRI (Figure 5).
+Data of 30 normal samples, 27 OSCC samples, and 82 OLK samples tested with OCRI were shown in the same scale(Figure 5).

 The majority of normal samples were predicted with an OCRI<0.5 with two exceptions (0.98, 0.59).
 The majority of OSCC samples were predicted with an OCRI>0.5 with two exceptions (0.30, 0.43).
 Consistent with the clinical nature of OLK, OCRI of the OLK samples spread across a wide range.
 Of the 82 OLK samples, 14 had an OCRI above 0.5.